Catherine22/Frontend-Development/JavaScript/README.md

 }
 ```

-You can stuff arguments from an array with retrieving each one.
+You can stuff arguments from an array by retrieving each one.

 ```Javascript
 const arr = [1, 2, 3, 4];